bytenft/bytenft-onramp-payment-gateway/readme.txt

 Visit the DFin website and log in to your account.
 Navigate to Developer Settings to generate or retrieve API keys.

 == Changelog ==

+= 1.0.5 =
+* Updated payment domain to `pay.bytenft.xyz` for improved security and reliability.

 = 1.0.4 =
 * Fixed an issue where incorrect amounts were passed during checkout.